risjain/mail2task/README.md

 Wishlist
 --------
 - Defining a host of tasks based on custom templates also included in the project.
-I plan to add another field `template' to the JSON-like declaration.
+I plan to add another field `template` to the JSON-like declaration.
 If non-empty, it can invoke a series of sequence of tasks - defined under the given project (Taskwarrior is a big inspiration).
 I see a template declaration system for TODOIST on github, but haven't used it.

 - Support for Taskwarrior - Use of UUIDs, conditional priority, and a host of other features makes Taskwarrior the ideal database.
 It would be great to use taskwarrior's structure as the database for cloud instance.
 This would be particularly helpful when expanding functionalities on queries, editing tasks, or when multiple projects may have similar sub-project titles (e.g. Meetings, etc).